-You can toss the words “juicing” and “smoothies” into your favorite search engine and you’ll get a myriad of results with varied health benefits or reason why you shouldn’t try any of these.
-There are some truths out there and also some pieces most never really think about.
+You can toss the words “juicing” and “smoothies” into your favorite search engine.
+You’ll get a myriad of results with varied health benefits or reason why you shouldn’t try any of these.
+There are some truths out there.
+And also some things most never really think about.

 In this blog, we’ll chat about the main differences between smoothies and juices, pros and cons of both, and how they stack up the whole foods.

 Nothing replaces food in its whole form…not even supplements.
 When we eat food in its natural form, we are getting a variety of nutrients and fiber.
 Unaltered food will always be your best bet.
 When we alter the form, we alter the nutrient profile of that food.
 Cooking is a form of alteration.
 Sometimes for the better and sometimes not.